 The handle pops out easily, and the single blade is very easy to clean.
 If you’re a low-maintenance man looking for a safety razor that won’t give you any issues, this is your choice.
 You might want to replace the sample razor blades with ones that are slightly sharper, but otherwise, the device should be self-explanatory.

-Because it’s made with higher quality materials, the handle is considerably heavier than those on most safety razor.
+Because this best safety razor is made with higher quality materials, the handle is considerably heavier than those on most safety razor.
 It’s designed to give you more control while shaving.
 Lastly, this is the best safety razor for those quick 30 degree angle passes.
-It will feel balanced in your hand so that you’ll be able to easily manipulate it and turn it with your fingers without ever accidently nicking yourself even on mornings when you’re pressed for time.
+It will feel balanced in your hand so that you’ll be able to easily manipulate it and turn it with your fingers without ever accidentaly nicking yourself even on mornings when you’re pressed for time.

 Edwin Jagger is a British company that has been setting the standards for men’s grooming products for nearly three decades.
 Master craftsmen, the men at Edwin Jagger strive to marry innovation and inspiration to give you the best safety razor available.

-Best Luxury Safety Razor: Merkur Futur MK 23C
+Best Balanced Safety Razor: Merkur Classic Long Handle MK 23C

-The Merkur Futur 23C is one of, if not the, world’s best safety razor.
+The Merkur Long Handle 23C is one of, if not the world’s best safety razor.
 It’s very well-made and is comparable in style to the Edwin Jagger razor.
 However, you’ll find that the Merkur 23C has a longer handle and a smaller blade gap.
 The blade gap on the Merkur 23C safety razor blade is .025” where the Edwin Jagger blade gap is .03”.